Foksif/Foksif/README.md

 ### :man_technologist: About me:

-I am 16 years old, I love JavaScript and java, I live in Russia.
+I am 16 years old, I love JavaScript and java.
 Most often I play games like minecraft or rust.
 I have a small Minecraft project version 1.20.1 I also do web development with Next JS, React and Express.

 ---